yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     <Parameter Name="SimulationQueueName" Value="contosoevents-simulation-requests" />
 ```

-Cosmos DB settings:
+**Cosmos DB settings**:

-1. In the Azure Portal, browse to the Azure Cosmos DB account you created in Exercise 1, Task 6, and select Keys, under Settings in the side menu
+1. In the Azure Portal, browse to the Azure Cosmos DB account you created in Exercise 1, Task 6, and select Keys, under Settings in the side menu.

     ![In the Azure Portal, Azure Cosmos DB account, under Settings, Keys is circled.
 In the right pane, under Read-write Keys, the URL, Primary Key, and their corresponding coopy buttons are circled.](media/image88.png "Azure Portal, Azure Cosmos DB account")

-2. Select the Copy button next to the URI value, return to the Local.1Node.xml file in Visual Studio, and paste the URI value into the value for the DataStorageEndpointUri parameter
+2. Select the Copy button next to the URI value, return to the Local.1Node.xml file in Visual Studio, and paste the URI value into the value for the DataStorageEndpointUri parameter.

-3. Now, on your Cosmos DB keys blade, copy the Primary Key value, return to the Local.1Node.xml file in Visual Studio, and paste the Primary Key value into the value for the DataStoragePrimaryKey parameter
+3. Now, on your Cosmos DB keys blade, copy the Primary Key value, return to the Local.1Node.xml file in Visual Studio, and paste the Primary Key value into the value for the DataStoragePrimaryKey parameter.

 4. Back in the Azure portal, select Browse under Collections in the side menu for your Cosmos DB.
 The database (TicketManager) and collection (Orders and Events) names are pre-set in the Local.1Node.xml file, so verify these match the collection and database names you see in the Azure portal.

     ![In the Azure Portal, Azure Cosmos DB, in the left pane, under Collections, Browse is circled.
 In the right pane, the Database field is set to All Databases.
 Under That, the TicketManager databases for Orders and Events are circled.](media/image89.png "Azure Portal, Azure Cosmos DB")

-5. If you used a different database name, modify the value of the DataStorageDatabaseName parameter to reflect the Cosmos DB database name
+5. If you used a different database name, modify the value of the DataStorageDatabaseName parameter to reflect the Cosmos DB database name.

-6. If you used a different collection names for the Orders or Events collections, modify the values of the DataStorageEventsCollectionName and DataStorageOrdersCollectionName parameters to match your names
+6. If you used a different collection names for the Orders or Events collections, modify the values of the DataStorageEventsCollectionName and DataStorageOrdersCollectionName parameters to match your names.

 7. Save the Local.1Node.xml file.
 The Cosmos DB parameters should now resemble the following:

     ![In the 1Node.xml file, the CosmosDB parameters display.](media/image90.png "1Node.xml file")

-Storage settings:
+**Storage settings**:

-1. In the Azure Portal, browse to the Storage account you created in Exercise 1, Task 5, and select Access keys under Settings in the side menu
+1. In the Azure Portal, browse to the Storage account you created in Exercise 1, Task 5, and select Access keys under Settings in the side menu.

-2. Select the copy button to the side of key1 Connection String to copy the value
+2. Select the copy button to the side of key1 Connection String to copy the value.

     ![In Azure Portal, Storage account, in the left pane, under Settings, Access keys is circled.
 In the right pane, under Default keys, for key1, the Connection string and its corresponding copy button are circled.](media/image91.png "Azure Portal, Storage account")

-3. Return to the Local.1Node.xml file in Visual Studio, and paste the key 1 Connection String into the value for the StorageConnectionString parameter, and save Local.1Node.xml
+3. Return to the Local.1Node.xml file in Visual Studio, and paste the key 1 Connection String into the value for the StorageConnectionString parameter, and save Local.1Node.xml.

     ![In the 1Node.xml file, the Key 1 Connection String displays.](media/image92.png "1Node.xml file")

-Test configurations:
+**Test configurations**:

-1. In Visual Studio, rebuild and publish the application to the local cluster using the steps you followed previously
+1. In Visual Studio, rebuild and publish the application to the local cluster using the steps you followed previously.

-2. After the application is fully published, use Chrome to browse to the Swagger endpoint at <http://localhost:8082/swagger/ui/index>
+2. After the application is fully published, use Chrome to browse to the Swagger endpoint at <http://localhost:8082/swagger/ui/index>.

-3. Select the Orders API methods, and select the POST operation for /api/orders
+3. Select the Orders API methods, and select the POST operation for /api/orders.

     ![In the Swagger endpoint window, Orders is circled.
 Below Orders, /api/orders method is circled.
 While the other methods have Get buttons next to them, the /api/orders method has a Post button next to it.](media/image93.png "Swagger Endpoint Window")